-Introduction to early childhood education in Aotearoa; development of an understanding of the early childhood curriculum, pedagogy and assessment to enhance the learning of all children.
+FY 0.15 EFTS OL.
+OC 18 points Introduction to early childhood education in Aotearoa; development of an understanding of the early childhood curriculum, pedagogy and assessment to enhance the learning of all children.

-Notes: (i) Compulsory for GradDipTchg Early Childhood Education students. (ii) Subject to approval, this paper will be offered during a non-standard period comprising February - March rather than as a full-year paper.
+Note: Subject to approval, this paper will be offered during a non-standard period comprising February - March rather than as a full-year paper.